jtrudeau/github-tutorial/README.md

 - Configure Git with your name and email.
 - Make a small local change (run and save a notebook).
 - Commit your change.
-- Create a new GitHub repository and push to it.
+- Push your change back to this repo.

 ## Prerequisites
 - Git installed (macOS: `xcode-select --install` or `brew install git`; Ubuntu: `sudo apt-get install git`).